 Now unlike the previous one, this is an analytical method of risk analysis.
 In this, the risks are not identified on the basis of numerical or quantitative ratings.
 In the qualitative analysis, a written definite of the various uncertainties are required.

 After this, the evaluation of the extent to which the risk will impact is done.
 And in the case of occurrence of the negative events countermeasure plans are evaluated.
-Almost all of the business requires to do a risk analysis to some extent.
+Almost all of the business requires to do an analysis to some extent.

 6 Steps in the Process of risk analysis

-Now mainly there are six steps that are involved in the process of risk analysis.
+Now mainly there are six steps that are involved in the process.
 These are discussed below-

 This is the very first step in which the input is obtained from the management and the department heads.
-This is critical to the process of risk analysis.
 In this, the documentation of specific risks or threats is don within each of the departments.